 - Staff Council - sponsors Employee Resource Groups

-Committees engaged in DEI work include (but are not limited to) the following:
+Committees across the institution engaged in DEI work include (but are not limited to) the following:

 - University Diversity, Equity & Inclusion Committee

 - Staff Council Diversity, Equity and Inclusion Committee